Baccalauréat: Format

 The baccalauréat général examination takes place in the two last years of the lycée: première and terminale.
 From 2021 a large part of the tests is now in continuous control.

 Most examinations are given in essay form.
 The student is given a substantial block of time (depending on the exam, that is from two to five hours) to complete a multiple-page, well-argued paper.
 The number of pages varies from exam to exam but is usually substantial considering all answers have to be written down, explained and justified.
 Mathematics and science exams are problem sets but some science questions also require an essay-type answer.
-Foreign-language exams often have a short translation section as well.
+Before the 2019 reform, foreign-language exams often have a short translation section as well.
 The Mathematics and Earth & Life Sciences examinations may occasionally contain some multiple-choice questions (choix multiples), but this is rare and, when it occurs, does not constitute the majority of the exam.

 Students of the baccalauréat général also have to work on an oral research project (travaux personnels encadrés or TPE).
 It focuses on their specialties, under the supervision of a faculty member.
 The oral examination takes place in front of a jury of teachers.
 There are also several oral exams in languages; practical work in science or arts; or physical evaluation in sport.

 When taken in mainland France, the baccalauréat material is the same for all students in a given stream.
 The secrecy surrounding the material is very tight, and the envelopes containing the exams are unsealed by a high-ranking school officer (usually a principal or vice-principal) in front of the examinees only a few minutes prior to the start of the examination.
 The procedure is the same for each subject, in each stream.
 Students usually have an identification number and an assigned seat.
 The number is written on all exam material and the name is hidden by folding and sealing the upper right-hand corner of the examination sheet(s).
 That way, anonymity is respected.
 The papers are usually marked by a member of the teaching staff in the same district or, at a larger scale, in the same académie.
 To avoid conflicts of interest, a teacher who has lectured to a student or group of students cannot grade that exam.
 Also, to ensure greater objectivity on the part of the examiners, the test is anonymous.
 The grader sees only an exam paper with a serial number, with all personally identifying material stripped away and forbidden from appearing, thus curbing any favoritism based upon sex, religion, national origin, or ethnicity.

-Unlike the English GCSEs, Scottish Standard Grades and the American SAT, the French baccalauréat is not a completely standardised test.
-Since most answers, even for biology questions, are given in essay form, the grades may vary from grader to grader, especially in subjects like philosophy and French literature.